resibots/crazyflie-firmware/README.md

+# Modifications for Peer2peer communication in tunnels: see the 'cavemod' branch

 # Crazyflie Firmware  [![Build Status](https://api.travis-ci.org/bitcraze/crazyflie-firmware.svg)](https://travis-ci.org/bitcraze/crazyflie-firmware)

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including